segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/listrak/index.md

 [Listrak](https://www.listrak.com/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners){:target="_blank”} is the retail industry’s leading customer engagement platform.
 Listrak delivers results for more than 1,000 retailers by providing best-in-class email, text message marketing, identity resolution marketing and push notifications through seamless cross-channel orchestration.
 Listrak’s data-first approach delivers 1:1 personalization at scale so you can send messages at precisely the right time across the right combination of channels and devices to maximize customer engagement, revenue, and lifetime value.

-This is an [Event Cloud Source](https://segment.com/docs/sources/#event-cloud-sources) which can not only export data into your Segment warehouse, but they can also federate the exported data into your other enabled Segment Destinations.
+This is an [Event Cloud Source](/docs/sources/#event-cloud-sources) which can not only export data into your Segment warehouse, but can also federate the exported data into your other enabled Segment Destinations.

 This source is maintained by Listrak.
 For any issues with the source, [contact their Support team](mailto:support@listrak.com).